What is misconduct?

-The investigating officer will review all reports of the alleged misconduct and, after consulting where necessary with other members of staff, shall determine whether there is sufficient evidence for the allegation to be pursued.
+We will review the alleged misconduct and, after consulting with others where necessary, determine if there is sufficient evidence for the allegation to be pursued.

-If the case is not pursued we will inform the candidate accordingly, where applicable.
-In all other cases, we’ll inform the candidate in writing, of the allegations that have been made against them.
+If the case is not pursued, we will inform the candidate accordingly, where applicable.
+In all other cases, we’ll inform the candidate of the allegations that have been made against them.

 The candidate then has the opportunity to provide a response to the allegations.
 During this time the results will remain unconfirmed until we have considered the allegation.

-We will inform the candidate by email of the decision and any penalty that has been applied.
+We will inform the candidate of the decision and any penalty that has been applied.